microsoft/FLAML/README.md

 optimization and learner selection method invented by Microsoft Research.
 FLAML can:

-1. serve as an economic and fast AutoML engine and a drop-in replacement of a scikit-learn style estimator,
+1. serve as an economical and fast AutoML engine and a drop-in replacement of a scikit-learn style estimator,

 2. be used as a fast hyperparameter tuning tool for XGBoost, LightGBM,